 USM Central includes several filters displayed by default.
 These filters enable you to search for your items of interest.
 You can either filter your search, or enter what you are looking for in the search box, which is in the upper left corner of the page.

 If you want to analyze the data

 - Go to

-- Enter your search in the Enter search
+- Enter your query in the search field.

 - Click the icon.

 If you want to search for an exact phrase having two or more words, you need to put quotation marks around the words in the phrase.

 The result of your search displays with the items identified.